RoyalJet

-Royal Jet LLC, typically referred to as RoyalJet, is an airline based in Abu Dhabi, United Arab Emirates.
-It is a charter operator aimed at the luxury market between the UAE and Europe.
+Royal Jet LLC, typically referred to as RoyalJet, is a charter airline based in Abu Dhabi, United Arab Emirates.
 RoyalJet has operating bases at Abu Dhabi International Airport, Al Bateen Executive Airport, and Al Maktoum International Airport.

 History

 The airline started operations on 4 May 2003 as a joint venture by Abu Dhabi Aviation and Abu Dhabi Amiri Flight (since 2009, Presidential Flight).

-In 2021, RoyalJet Bermuda, a wholly-owned subsidiary of RoyalJet, was launched, flying a single Boeing 737-700 BBJ.
+In 2021, RoyalJet Bermuda, a wholly owned subsidiary of RoyalJet, was launched, flying a single Boeing 737-700 BBJ.

 Fleet

 The RoyalJet fleet consists of the following aircraft (as of August 2022):